Travel.State.Gov > International Travel > Country Information > Uganda International Travel Information

 Crime: Pick pocketing, purse snatching, and thefts from hotel rooms, parked vehicles, and vehicles stalled in traffic jams are common.
 Armed robberies of pedestrians and car jackings also occur, sometimes during daylight hours and in public places.
 Victims are generally injured only if they resist.

 Food and drinks should never be left unattended in public.
 Women have reported being drugged and taken to another location and sexually assaulted.
 Similar tactics are used to rob individuals on public transportation.
 Remain with a group of friends in public, as single individuals are more likely to be targeted.

 Financial crime is common in Uganda.
-Wire transfer, check, and credit card fraud is widespread.
+Wire transfer, check, and credit card fraud are widespread.
 ATM machines are often tampered with or compromised, and advance fee fraud is perpetrated via email.
 U.S. vendors are cautioned against accepting third-party checks as payment for goods to be shipped to Uganda and should check with the Embassy’s Economic and Commercial Section to verify the legitimacy of Ugandan companies.

 See the Department of State and the FBI pages for information on scams.